 We have put in place measures to protect the security of your information (i.e. against it being accidentally lost, used or accessed in an unauthorised way).

-[Youth support services

-Pupils aged 13+

-Once our pupils reach the age of 13, we also pass pupil information to our local authority and / or provider of youth support services as they have responsibilities in relation to the education or training of 13-19 year olds under section 507B of the Education Act 1996.

-We must provide the pupils name, the parents name(s) and any further information relevant to the support services role.

-This enables them to provide services as follows:

-youth support services

-careers advisers

-A parent or guardian can request that only their child’s name, address and date of birth is passed to their local authority or provider of youth support services by informing us.
-This right is transferred to the child / pupil once he/she reaches the age 16.

-Pupils aged 16+

-We will also share certain information about pupils aged 16+ with our local authority and / or provider of youth support services as they have responsibilities in relation to the education or training of 13-19 year olds under section 507B of the Education Act 1996.

-This enables them to provide services as follows:

-post-16 education and training providers

-youth support services

-careers advisers

-For more information about services for young people, please visit our local authority website.]

 The National Pupil Database

 The NPD is owned and managed by the Department for Education and contains information about pupils in schools in England.
 It provides invaluable evidence on educational performance to inform independent research, as well as studies commissioned by the Department.
 It is held in electronic format for statistical purposes.
 This information is securely collected from a range of sources including schools, local authorities and awarding bodies.